dipaish/databases/WorkingwithTables.md

 ```

 ***Example 3: To create the structure of a table dup_students similar to countries.***
+- To copy the table structure or to create a table that is identical to another by using ***Like***

 ```sql
 CREATE TABLE IF NOT EXISTS dup_students
 LIKE students;
 ```

 ***Example 4: To create a duplicate copy of students table including structure and data.***
+- Use `AS SELECT` to copy the data (either selective or total) or table structure to a new table.

 ```sql
 CREATE TABLE IF NOT EXISTS dup_students1
 AS SELECT * FROM  students;